LIVE CLASSES

 Pentel Arts Portable Pocket Brush Pen (Medium Point)

-I'm obsessed with this brush pen.
+I'm obsessed with this brush pen (and pretty much any brush pen by Pentel).
 It's the standard professional brush pen that cartoon and comic artists around the world use as their go-to inking tool.
 It's not for beginning artists though.
 It takes some hand-eye coordination and practice to get better at using.
 But it's so versatile, makes beautiful lines, and is fun to play with.

-Pentel Arts Pocket Brush Refills, Black Ink / Value Set of 12
+Pentel Arts Pocket Brush Refills, Black Ink / Set of 12

 The pen on the left is refillable so get these refill cartridges to that when the pen runs dry, you can just screw the top off, and replace the cartridge.
 It's super easy.
 And affordable.